 To keep your scholarship, you must:

-- be enrolled full time (in 48 credit points per semester) in an eligible Engineering degree for the duration your studies
+- be enrolled full-time in an eligible engineering degree for the duration your studies

 - achieve a minimum course grade point average (GPA) of 4 each semester

 - play a leadership role through active participation in the Women in Engineering program activities and events.